mrunciman/Cartesian-Laser-Welding/README.md

 These Configuration.h, Configuration.adv and pins_RAMPS.h files determine the setup of the XY robot.

-For dual Y carriages:
+For dual Y steppers:
 Have to say there is one extruder
   #define EXTRUDERS 1 in Configuration.h
 Set dual Y steppers in Configuration_adv.h
   #define Y_DUAL_STEPPER_DRIVERS

 Then make these changes in Pins_RAMPS.h
 	○ E0 should be directed to unused pins
 	○ Then, Marlin chooses next available extruder as 2nd Y axis pins, which you direct to what was previously E0 in order to use the motor driver connnector.
-   In configuration_adv.h:
+   In Pins_RAMPS.h:

 		#define E0_STEP_PIN        23
 		#define E0_DIR_PIN         25
 		#define E0_ENABLE_PIN      27